 While it may seem as if a “violent event” refers to an assault or battery, that is not how workers comp laws interpret this term.
 According to California’s workers compensation law, a violent event is interpreted as an “act that is characterized by either a strong physical force, extreme or intense force, or an act that is vehemently or passionately threatening.”

-Our Los Angeles workers compensation attorney explains that this broad interpretation of the term allows injured workers to recover compensation for a psychiatric injury caused by a severe elevator accident at work or serious car accident in the course of employment.
+Our Los Angeles workers compensation lawyer explains that this broad interpretation of the term allows injured workers to recover compensation for a psychiatric injury caused by a severe elevator accident at work or serious car accident in the course of employment.

 There are two categories of violent events that entitle workers in Los Angeles and all across California to claim workers compensation benefits.
 The first type is when the worker is a victim of the event, and the second one is when the worker is “directly exposed” to a violent event at work (in other words, the worker witnessed it).